Estimated reading time: 5 minutes

 Actual wasabi seeds are rare and extremely difficult to germinate

-To be certain you are better just to buy genuine wasabi plants from the Wasabi Crop Shop.
+Certainly, you are better off buying genuine wasabi plants from the Wasabi Crop Shop.

 Harvesting the fresh wasabi

-1. The prized rhizome which can be easily recognised by it’s knobbly out appearance, a bit like a knobbly carrot but a shade of green.
-The rhizome can be grated into the wasabi paste and used in your favourite dish.
-Also, the rhizome will stick out of the surface of the growing medium.
+- The prized rhizome can be easily recognised by its knobbly appearance, a bit like a knobbly carrot but a shade of green.
+The rhizome can be grated into a wasabi paste and used in your favourite dish.
+Also, the rhizome will stick out of the growing medium’s surface.

-Producing a mature rhizome it can take up to 2 years because the good news is that you can eat the wasabi leaves and stems while you wait.
+Producing a mature rhizome can take up to 2 years.
+The good news is that you can eat the wasabi leaves and stems while you wait.

-When you reach harvest day, you simply dig out the wasabi plant and if you are lucky you will see lots of shoots and plantlets which can be broken off and replanted to produce more wasabi.
+When harvest day arrives, you simply dig out the wasabi plant.
+If you are lucky, you will see lots of shoots and plantlets, which can be broken off and replanted to produce more wasabi.

 When you have extracted the rhizome (a swollen stem), wash it under cold running water and grate the required amount.
-Then wrap the rhizome in a piece of cheesecloth or tea towel and place in a fridge on a ceramic or glass plate.
-If you store the rhizome correctly, it should last up to 4 weeks.
+Then, wrap the rhizome in cheesecloth or a tea towel and place it in a fridge on a ceramic or glass plate.
+If you store the rhizome correctly, it should last up to four weeks.

 Wasabi leaves and stems are crunchy and delicious